grip-on-software/data-gathering/doc/source/configuration.md

 originating from either Docker parameters (Jenkins-style runs only) or `env` files.

-The `env` files may exist in the `/home/agent` directory as added during a build of the Docker image, as well as in the `/home/agent/config` volume; both files are read during startup as well as when starting any scrape operation.
+The `env` files may exist in the `/home/agent` directory as added through a volume when running the Docker image, as well as in the `/home/agent/config` volume; both files are read during startup as well as when starting any scrape operation.
+The file should contain lines of environment variables (without the dollar sign prefix `$`), an equals sign and values to set them to.
 This writes the variables into the configuration files on the `/home/agent/config` volume (only if they do not yet exist) at startup, and makes other environment variables available during the scrape.

 The following environment variables alter the Docker instance behavior, aside from writing them into the configuration files (if at all):